Billing

 Swan fees

 Swan charges different banking and merchant fees.
-When the Swan API detects transactions with associated banking fees, the fees are deducted from the account automatically, except fees related to payment incidents.
+When the Swan API detects transactions with associated banking fees, the fees are scheduled automatically, except fees related to payment incidents.

 Standard fees